antonlahtinen/memory_card_game/README.md

-# Memory card game
+# Memory Card Game

 The game was made by me with Windows Forms app in Visual Studio using C#

 # How to play?

-For example just download the Zip file  --> extract the Zip file --> Open Memory_card_game.sln --> Start Program
+Download the Zip file  --> Extract the Zip file --> Open Memory_card_game.sln --> Start Program

 # Pictures of the game